Juviro/mythic-commander/clash/next.md

 - when moving a peeking card into hand, the draw animation is used
 - on page load, cards in exile are animated
 - milling action animation is wrong on flipped board
-- prevent interacting with own lib when someone is peeking it (self or opponent)
-* display which players are connected
-  * display connect / disconnect messages
+- reduce ANIMATION_THRESHOLD again, prevent animating when removing selection on tapped cards